utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 ### High Order Components (HOC):
-- Reuse component logic by wrapping components.
+- A High order component takes another component as input and returns a new component with additional functionalities.
 - Example: An E-commerce platform where we are displaying product Information with `ProductDetails` Component.
 We are adding `loading` state, while the product data is being fetched.
 Then we are conditionally displaying a `save to Wishlist` button based on user authentication.

     `ProductDetails.js`